For the best performance - and to keep your R1 flying safely - here are some tips, tricks, and guidelines to follow when you’re out and about.

 General flight safety tips

 - Your R1 can’t see certain visually challenging obstacles.
-When you’re choosing an environment to capture with your R1, be extra careful around thin branches, telephone lines, ropes, netting, wires, chainlink fencing, transparent surfaces like windows, or reflective surfaces like mirrors.
+When you’re choosing an environment to capture with your R1, be extra careful around thin branches, telephone or power lines, ropes, netting, wires, chainlink fencing, transparent surfaces like windows, or reflective surfaces like mirrors.

 - If your R1 does hit an obstacle it can’t see, it will do its best to stabilize itself and continue the flight.